Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 At 24th level, you draw power from the blood of Correlon that is in the soil of the Feywild.
 Choose a [blessing](blessings.md) that your domain in the Feywild grants you.

 ### Dominion over the Mind
-At 25th level, when a creature you can see fails an Intelligence, Wisdom or Charisma saving throw against a feature to weave fey magic into their misery.
+At 25th level, once per round when a creature you can see fails an Intelligence, Wisdom or Charisma saving throw against a feature to weave fey magic into their misery.
 Choose one of following effects:
 - The target is blinded for one minute.
-- The target succeeds on the saving throw instead of failing, and if a creature prompted the saving throw, that creature becomes targeted by their own effect, making the same saving throw.
+- The creature which forced the saving throw becomes targeted by their own effect in addition to the original target, making the same saving throw.
 You can use this option once before you must complete a short or long rest to do so again.
 - The target is frightened or charmed (your choice) by you for one minute.
 It can repeat the triggering saving throw at the end of each of its turns, ending the condition on a successful saving throw.
 - One creature of your choice vanishes from the target's perception.
 The creature is granted full cover against the target, and its location is unknown to the target.
 The target can use its action to make an Intelligence (Perception) check, contested by the DC of the saving throw of the triggering saving throw.
 On a successful check, this effect ends.
 You can use this option once before you must complete a short or long rest to do so again.
 ____